CERTCC/Vultron/docs/process_models/em/index.md

 Once an embargo negotiation has failed the first time, Participants have no further obligations.
 They are, however, encouraged to try again.

+!!! note ""

--   In a case where the embargo state is _None_ and for which an embargo has been *propose*d and either explicitly or tacitly *reject*ed, Participants MAY take any action they choose with the report in question, including immediate publication.
+    In a case where the embargo state is _None_ and for which an embargo has been *propose*d and either explicitly or tacitly *reject*ed, Participants MAY take any action they choose with the report in question, including immediate publication.

+!!! note ""

--   Participants SHOULD make reasonable attempts to retry embargo negotiations when prior proposals have been *reject*ed or otherwise failed to achieve *accept*ance.
+    Participants SHOULD make reasonable attempts to retry embargo negotiations when prior proposals have been *reject*ed or otherwise failed to achieve *accept*ance.

+##### Submitting a Report Before Embargo Negotiations Conclude

 Participants need not wait for embargo negotiations to conclude before submitting a report.
 However, by doing so, they might give up some of their leverage over the Receiver in the embargo negotiations.

+!!! note ""

--   Participants MAY withhold a report from a Recipient until an initial embargo has been accepted.
+    Participants MAY withhold a report from a Recipient until an initial embargo has been accepted.

+!!! note ""

--   Submission of a report when an embargo proposal is pending ($q^{em} \in P$) SHALL be construed as the Sender's acceptance ($q^{em} \in P \xrightarrow{a} A$) of the terms proposed regardless of whether the Sender or Receiver was the proposer.
+    Submission of a report when an embargo proposal is pending ($q^{em} \in P$) SHALL be construed as the Sender's acceptance ($q^{em} \in P \xrightarrow{a} A$) of the terms proposed regardless of whether the Sender or Receiver was the proposer.